 Controls & Microcontroller Design

 The Controls & Microcontrollers team is responsible for all the software involved in moving the boat’s motors based on a desired movement.
 This is split into two pieces: control algorithms and microcontroller design.
+In addition, the team works on the sensors that feed data into the algorithms used.

 Controls